apiel/zicBox/zic23/note.md

 # Todo list

+- TODO see ctrl+s s+0 <--- s+0 not ideal --> maybe just have reload all clip
+  - ---> ctrl+s save to current file but if file does not set yet open dialog...
+  - ---> ctrl+shift+s save to new file
+  - ctrl+r to reload

 - NOTE should there be way to save??
   - save preset?
   - save track with pattern into clips: then we could chain clips...